ABOUT THE SBA

 Membership in the Saskatchewan Band Association provides a variety of benefits, including a diverse range of programs and services which enhance and support the future of instrumental music in Saskatchewan.
 Together we present a strong, collective voice, both provincially and nationally, on issues affecting Saskatchewan bands and the Saskatchewan community .

 We are proud of the many programs and services we currently offer and add to the list regularly.
 Here are a few programs you may want to learn more about:

 Summer Band Camps - we offer week long day camps as well as one residential camp.
-Registration is now open - click on the tab above.
+Stay tuned for 2018 registration information.

 SBA Member Funding - we provide support to community bands, special projects, band festivals & involvement of new Canadians in band.